Tutorials: How OTIF100 works

 If a product is not processed by any CCR, it is called "free product", because it will not be competing for capacity in its way through the plant.
 These should always be released on their recommended release date, because there is no gain in releasing earlier.

-There is no need to have three CCRs.
+There is no need to have six CCRs.
 This is the maximum number of CCRs allowed by OTIF100.
-If you have a clear "bottleneck", that is your only and one CCR.
-Only if you see that there are products that consume much more capacity than others in another resource, but those products are rarely sold and produced, then that resource will be rarely more loaded than the CCR.
+If you have a clear "bottleneck", that is your only and one CCR per production line.
+Only if you see that there are products that consume much more capacity than others in another resource, but those products are rarely sold and produced, then that resource will be rarely more loaded than the usual CCR.
 Maybe it is a good idea to include that other resource as CCR 2, in case that sales mix include a big portion of that SKU and you don't want to promise dates that you cannot deliver.
-The third CCR is here for extreme cases.
+This rationale applies to any production line, so OTIF100 should fit the needs of any plant with even two or three production lines.
+When there is no doubt, OTIF100 can handle up to six production lines.

 Quantity before x (x is 1, 2 or 3) is the number of units of the order that have not been processed by the respective CCR yet.
 If you cannot extract this information from your system, just repeat quantity, which will introduce a little distortion.
 It is better if you can report the right number.